-Here comes the but though….investing is important, and if you really want to hit your long-term saving goals then you better go and make it your best friend (or we’ll settle for acquaintance).
-Saving up your hard earned dollars is amazing but leaving it sitting in a bank account (even a high interest one) is not going to do too much for getting you to your goals.
+Here comes the but though….investing is important, and if you really want to hit your long-term saving goals then you better go and make it your bff (or at least an acquaintance).
+Saving up your hard earned dollars is amazing but leaving it sitting in a bank account (even a high interest one) is not help you hit your goals.
 You need to get those funds in the market and working for you.
 The longer your time frame, the more you can take advantage of investing and compound interest will be working in your favour.

 Whether you decide to go it on your own or enlist the help of a financial advisor, it’s important that you at least know the basics of investing.
-It’s crazy to me that we go through 12 years of school and never have to take one class on managing your money, it really should be a requirement for all high school students.
+It’s crazy to me that we go through twelve years of school and never take one class on managing money.
+It really should be a requirement for all high school students.
 Investing, building credit, student loans, staying out of debt…these are essential skills for being an adult.
 You know what isn’t?
 Advanced algebra, studying poetry, and knowing the date Archduke Franz Ferdinand was shot.

 Where do you start?

-You can’t just pick some random company, invest all your savings in their stock and hope for the best.
-Right?
-Nope…well not exactly.
-I am not telling you to actually put your money into anything before you’ve done your research, but there’s no harm in practicing.
-One of the best ways to get a feel for you risk tolerance, learn about the volatility of the markets and what characteristics to look for in a stock is to build yourself a fake portfolio and watch what happens.
+You can’t pick some random company, invest all your savings in their stock and hope for the best.
+Jumping into stocks before you know what you’re doing can be costly.
+But there’s no harm practising.
+One of the best ways to get a feel for your risk tolerance, learn about the volatility of the markets and the characteristics to look for in a stock is to build a fake portfolio and watch what happens.

 To get started you’ll need to set up a Google account (but really, who doesn’t have Gmail at this point) and then go to Google Finance.
-Click on ‘Portfolio’ on the right-hand side of the page and you’ll be able to start adding holdings to your portfolio.
+Click on ‘Portfolio’ on the right-hand side of the page and you’ll be able to start adding holdings to your mock portfolio.
 Stocks are an easy place to start as you can begin with adding companies you know.
 Maybe you’re a coffee addict?
 Add Starbucks.
 Have a cell phone plan?
 Buy Rogers, Bell or Telus.
 Like to travel?
 Go for Westjet.
 You get the point.
-With Google Finance you also aren’t limited to just adding stocks; they also have mutual funds and ETF’s in their database so you can watch in real time how they compare.
+With Google Finance you aren’t limited to just adding stocks.
+They also have mutual funds and ETF’s in their database so you can watch in real time how they compare.

 To get this data, I added each company to my portfolio and used the same purchase date (February 1, 2016) and bought 100 shares of each.
 I looked up the historical price (search for the company using the main search bar, then click on ‘company’ and ‘historical prices’ on the right-hand menu) for that particular date so that I could see a full year of performance.
-You can absolutely skip this step and use the current date and price to track going forward; adding the historical data just gives you instant results.
+You can absolutely skip this step and use the current date and price to track going forward; adding the historical data gives you instant results.

 Train Your Emotions

-You’ve probably heard people talk about how investing is emotional and to really be successful you need to keep your emotions in check and not let them rule your decisions.
+You’ve probably heard people talk about how investing is emotional and to be successful you need to keep your emotions in check.
 It’s not easy to watch a stock you own drop in price day after day but, as long as the company is still stable, that’s the last time you want to sell.
-A loss isn’t actually a loss (and a gain isn’t actually a gain) until you push the button and sell.
-Same thing goes for if you’ve had your eye on a stock that just had a big jump in price and is trading at record high levels…probably not the best time to buy-in.
+A loss isn’t actually a loss (and a gain isn’t actually a gain) until you push the sell button.
+The same thing goes for if you’ve had your eye on a stock that just had a big jump in price and is trading at record high levels.
+Probably not the best time to buy-in.

 For your first mock portfolio, I suggest adding a diverse range of investments.
 I wrote about some of the most common types of investments here if you need a quick refresher.
-Pick a few big Canadian companies from different sectors (think energy, banks, communications, retail, etc), a couple of various mutual funds with different risk levels (aggressive growth, income, balanced, etc.), some ETF’s (iShares, Vanguard, and BMO all have offerings), and top it off with random stock picks you think might hit the jackpot.
-Maybe a friend of a friend was talking about this penny stock (medical marijuana is all the rage in Canada right now).
+Pick a few big Canadian companies from different sectors (think energy, banks, communications, retail, etc), a couple of mutual funds with different risk levels (aggressive growth, income, balanced, etc.), some ETF’s (iShares, Vanguard, and BMO all have offerings), and top it off with random stock picks you think might hit the jackpot.
+Maybe a friend of a friend was raving about a stock (marijuana is all the rage in Canada right now).